Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 Do a short workout

-Perform a brief workout to stay active without exhausting yourself.
-For example, a light swim, a leisurely bike ride, or a 10 to 15-minute jog can keep your body alert while conserving your energy for the big day.
+Do a brief training session to stay active without exhausting yourself.
+For example, a light swim, an easy bike ride, or a 10 to 15-minute jog can keep your body alert while conserving your energy for race day.

 Spend time with friends or listen to music

 Relax mentally by spending time with friends, watching a movie, or listening to soothing music.
-These simple activities help to release tension and foster a positive mindset before the race.
+These simple activities help release tension and cultivate a positive mindset before the race.

-Remember that the triathlon is above all a personal adventure.
-Put these strategies into practice to approach each race with confidence and serenity, and fully enjoy the unique experience that this sport offers.
+Remember that triathlon is above all a personal adventure.
+Put these strategies into practice to approach each race with confidence and calm, and fully enjoy the unique experience this sport offers.